KJH1208/KJH1208.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 강주현
+title: Juhyeon Kang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: '전북대학교 / 컴퓨터공학과'
+role: 'Computer Science / JBNU'

 # Status emoji
 #status: